CisterMoke/powerplant-coding-challenge/README.md

 # powerplant-coding-challenge
-Submission for the GEM SPaaS powerplant coding challenge.
+Submission for the GEM-SPaaS [powerplant coding challenge](https://github.com/gem-spaas/powerplant-coding-challenge).

 ### Installation
 The submission is written in Python 3.10 and makes use of on [fastAPI](https://fastapi.tiangolo.com/) and [pydantic](https://pydantic.dev/).